 Unfortunately, the condition schizophrenia is often associated with many myths that have been perpetrated by the media.
 Individuals with schizophrenia can often be portrayed as being violent or having a split personality.
 However, research shows that a very small amount of sufferers become violent.
 Rather, people will schizophrenia are the ones more likely to be harmed by others.

-Schizophrenia affects thinking, feeling and behaviour.
-Although the word ‘schizophrenia’ is often associated with violence in the media, this is the exception rather than the rule.
 Hospital admission is often not needed and many people with schizophrenia live a stable life, work, and have relationships.
-The earlier you get schizophrenia treatment the better the outlook.
+The earlier an individual receives treatment, the better the outlook.

 Our approach to treating schizophrenia at Nightingale Hospital London combines individualised treatment programmes with treatments based on current clinical evidence.
 You may attend as an outpatient, day patient or inpatient.

 Schizophrenia may be treated through a combination of the following:

 Cognitive Behavioural Therapy can help you live with your experiences, counselling can help if you need someone to talk to and family therapy can help you and your family cope better and support you with your schizophrenia.

 Antipsychotic medication can weaken the delusions and hallucinations caused by schizophrenia and also help you think more clearly.
 It works best when taken regularly, even when you have felt better for some time.

 - Alternative treatment